jon-greenec3/Twitter/README.md

 - [x] User can view last 20 tweets
 - [x] The current signed in user will be persisted across restarts
 - [x] The home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 In other words, design        the custom cell with the proper Auto Layout settings.
-- [x] Retweeting and favoriting should increment the retweet and favorite counr
+- [x] Retweeting and favoriting should increment the retweet and favorite count
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Profile page:
+- [x] Contains the user header view
+- [x] Contains a section with the users basic stats: # tweets, # following, # followers
+- [x] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [x] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **additional** features are implemented: